 A humble Jerusalem rabbi whose boundless compassion for prisoners and the afflicted made him a living symbol of practical holiness.

-In a city of ancient stones and fierce divisions, Rabbi Aryeh Levin was a quiet force of human kindness.
-Born in what is now Belarus, he immigrated to Ottoman-controlled Jerusalem as a young man and became a fixture of its alleys and courtyards.
-His piety was not of the cloistered kind; it was worn in the soles of his shoes as he walked.
-During the British Mandate, he undertook a self-appointed mission to visit Jewish underground fighters imprisoned in the Central Prison.
-He would come every Sabbath, offering spiritual comfort, relaying messages to families, and tending to their needs with a father's love, earning him the enduring title 'Father of the Prisoners.'
-Beyond the jail walls, his home was a sanctuary for the poor, the sick, and the lonely.
-He visited the leper colony near Jerusalem regularly, embracing its shunned inhabitants.
-In an era of growing ideological conflict, Levin's unwavering focus on individual suffering and simple acts of charity made him a rare unifying figure, revered by Jews across the spectrum as the 'Tzadik of Jerusalem.'
+Rabbi Aryeh Levin earned the title 'Father of the Prisoners' by visiting Jewish underground fighters imprisoned during the British Mandate.
+Born in what is now Belarus, he immigrated to Ottoman-controlled Jerusalem as a young man.
+He walked the city's alleys and courtyards, offering spiritual comfort to prisoners every Sabbath, relaying messages to families, and tending to their needs.
+His home was a sanctuary for the poor, the sick, and the lonely.
+He regularly visited the leper colony near Jerusalem, embracing its shunned inhabitants.
+In an era of growing ideological conflict, Levin's focus on individual suffering and simple charity made him a rare unifying figure across the Jewish spectrum.

 1883–1900